 - D.1.1 Faculty must meet three criteria to be appointed as permanent graduate faculty members.
 They must meet the following three criteria: - a.
-An earned doctorate or other appropriate terminal or professional degree from a college or university accredited by a regional accrediting agency; - b.
+An earned doctorate or other appropriate terminal or professional degree from a college or university accredited by an institutional accrediting agency: - b.
 An appointment at the rank of Assistant Professor or above; and - c.
 Conducted specific forms of scholarly activities in the past five years.